libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 Specifically, use the `createAndRunBpmnSync` operation to receive information about the workflow state, and the `customResponse` provides information about the last value.
 For details of how this works, read the guide to [triggering workflows]({{< relref "trigger-workflows" >}}).

-The first information that indicates correctness are the `jobState` and, if set, `customResponse`.
-The `jobState` reports if the workflow finishes, and the `customResponse` reports the value saved into this [special variable]({{< relref "special-variables" >}}) at the last completed node.
-For example, consider a workflow that has two nodes, a Message and a REST task.
+For example, consider a workflow that has two nodes, a Message throw event and a REST task.
 1. When the message completes, the user writes `Message sent` into `customResponse` as an output variable.
-1. When the REST task completes, the response is saved into `customResponse.
+1. When the REST task completes, the response is saved into `customResponse`.

-So `customResponse` serves as a checkpoint to report the state of each node execution.
+So the `jobState` property reports on the overall workflow status, and `customResponse` serves as a checkpoint to report the state of each node execution.
 Now imagine that the user has started the workflow from the API and receives this response:

 ```